mikey-7x/Project-Synapse-Real-Time-Brainwave-Decoder-with-Android/README.md

   <img src="https://img.shields.io/badge/license-Educational%20Use%20Only-red?style=for-the-badge" alt="License Badge"/>
 </p>

+# Copyright © 2025 Yogesh R. Chauhan
+# Project Synapse – Brainwave Decoder
+# This project is licensed for personal and educational use only.
+# Commercial use, resale, or modification for profit is strictly prohibited.
+# Unauthorized use will result in legal action and takedown notices.

 # Project Synapse: Real-Time Brainwave Decoder with Android

 Build a DIY EEG system to capture and decode your brain’s electrical activity into meaningful words in real-time — all using **own eeg circuit**,**Arduino**, **Android**, and **Arch Linux inside Termux**.